procrastinate-org/procrastinate/README.rst

     # mycode.py

-    # Make a app in your code
+    # Make an app in your code
     app = procrastinate.App(job_store=procrastinate.PostgresJobStore())

     # Then define tasks